zdrazdova/SocialNetworkAnalysis/slides.md

 Each edge has weights with indicated how many flights were on given route.

+Each node has *x* and *y* coordinates that can be mapped to the geographical location of the airport.

 # Top US airports
 **Top ten airports with flights to/from most other airports:**